 4. What does the hiring process look like?

 Understanding all the details of the hiring process first will make it run smoothly later on.
 The hiring manager should solicit input from all cross-functional teams that interact with the person in this role.
 This will help further define the job description.
 After writing the job description, create a set interview process.
 Determine who needs to be involved in the interviews and the chain of command.
 It’s also helpful to know how urgent the need is – is it a back-fill you needed yesterday or less critical and lower priority?
 Be aware of all required steps between interview, offer, and start date.
 For example, will there need to be a drug test or pre-employment physical?
 What about a reference check or background check?

 By having the process well thought out in advance, you can move quickly when the right person appears.
 Red tape and logistical hurdles can slow you down, and you may lose out on your ideal candidate.

 5. Have the criteria been established for judging a candidate’s work?

 Some marketing and creative services roles are heavy on design or writing.
 Do you have the necessary processes in place for evaluating portfolios and writing samples?
 Is someone on staff skilled in these areas?
 If so, get their help when the time comes.
 If not, there are outside services to help.
 It’s important to know if a candidate’s skills are up to par and if their style is a good fit for the organization.

 Hiring is hard, and it’s natural to want to start interviewing candidates immediately especially when you’re understaffed but rushing the process, though tempting, usually makes for more work in the long run.
 Any tool or process to help focus your efforts upfront is well worth the time investment.
-Feel free to use our questionnaire as is, or use it to inspire your own.
 If you need immediate marketing or creative help while you search for your perfect candidate, marketing contractors are a great option.
 Call us or visit us online to learn more about these services.